 Town of Whitecourt

-Grants of up to $3,000 to Whitecourt, Alberta nonprofit organizations for preventative programs that improve the well-being and empowerment of local families, individuals, and communities.
+Grants of up to $3,000 to Alberta nonprofit organizations in eligible locations for programs that improve the well-being and empowerment of local families, individuals, and communities.
 Attendance at a grant workshop is required before applying.
-Programs should help residents build resiliency, develop positive relationships, become more socially engaged, and address social issues.
+Eligible applicants are in the Town of Whitecourt.

 GrantWatch ID#: 166581

 Applications may be awarded the entire grant funding amount requested if the application is for $3,000 or less.